NodariMosia/e-commerce-demo/README.md

 7) Congrats, your app should be up and running now.

 8) Go to http://localhost:8080/employees to login as **mary** or **susan** and create categories, subcategories and products.
-   Go to http://localhost:8080 to visit home page where there will be you uploaded products.
+   Go to http://localhost:8080 to visit home page where there will be your uploaded products.